 - This is not a general English grammar site, nor am I a grammarian.
 I am a literature professor interested in English usage, some of which involves grammar.
 You will find a list of comprehensive English grammar and writing sites at the bottom of my list of errors under “Other Good Resources.”
 These are the folks to ask for help with your writing.

 - This is not a site offering a tutorial service for people studying English.
 In my list of links on the main pages listing errors I include sites which do and which provide resources for the study of English as a second language.
 Try one of them instead.
-I am not an ESL specialist and have a full-time job which does not involve online interactive teaching.
+I am not an ESL specialist.
 I hope you find what I have written useful and I do answer occasional questions, but this site does not provide a detailed question-and-answer service.

 - Before you write to insist that some usage I recommend against is actually standard now, consider that although many dictionaries take it as their task to keep up with popular usage, my guide is meant to alert you to even very popular usage patterns that may get you into trouble with other people you encounter.
 No matter how many dictionaries say that “I could care less” is now a legitimate variant on the traditional “I couldn’t care less,” my job is to protect you from people who do not agree with this.
 Some dictionaries’ approach is to tell the traditionalists to get over it.
 This is not likely to work.
 A usage guide’s approach is to warn you that this usage may make you appear less well informed than the traditional one.
 What you do with the information is up to you, but at least you know that if you go with the new form you’re taking a risk.